 - Strong interpersonal skills and collaborative attitude

-- Minimum age 19 by June 6, 2021 and completed at least 1 year of college (by start of Camp) or have equivalent work experience
+- Minimum age 19 by June 6, 2021 and completed at least 1 year of college (by start of camp) or have equivalent work or volunteer experience

-- Complete Lifeguard Training/CPR and Wilderness First Aid Training (courses are offered at camp prior to staff orientation)
+- Counselors must complete Lifeguard Training/CPR and Wilderness First Aid Training (courses are offered at camp prior to staff orientation)

 - Able to be a resident at camp from June 6, 2021 to at least August 8, 2021*

 Room and Board

 Room and board are included for counselors and support staff.
-Our Campers and staff live on a ‘platform’ that has a floor, back wall, and roof, but is otherwise open to the woods.
-Each platform has cots, shelves, a cold-water sink, and a bathroom.
-Showers and hot water are near platforms.
+Our campers and staff live on a ‘platform’ that has a floor, back wall, and roof, but is otherwise open to the woods.
+Each platform has cots, shelves, a sink, and a bathroom.
+Showers are near platforms.
 Meals are sit-down and served family style.
 The food is excellent, with much of what we eat grown or produced right here on the Ranch.

 Support staff are not required to live on site, but housing in the area is limited.